Clinical UM Guideline

 Exposure adaptive behavior treatment with protocol modification may be covered when all of the following criteria have been met:

 Continuation of ABT treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABT and ALL of the following selection criteria are met:

 Note: The number of hours allotted for direct treatment with the individual can continue to be up to 40 hours a week.
-The hours should be reviewed regularly, and adjusted to address the behavioral targets and key functional skills of the individual, based on the results of the assessments and testing mentioned above.
+The hours should be reviewed regularly, and adjusted to address the behavioral targets and key functional skills of the individual, based on the results of the assessments mentioned above.

 IV.
 Other Information

 ABT treatment will not be covered when the criteria above are not met or when there is no documentation of clinically significant progress in any one of the following areas: social skills, communication skills, language skills, or adaptive functioning as measured by an interim progress evaluation as measured by standardized assessments.
 Cognitive, developmental or intelligence quotient (IQ) testing is not required for an initial or continued course of ABT treatment to be covered.

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.

 Note: There are no specific procedure codes for ABT.
 The following list of procedure codes are examples only and may not represent all codes being used for ABT.
 Please contact the member's plan for applicable coding conventions as these may vary.